Clean-Server-Pack/clean_lib/README.md

 # You can set the primary color to custom and set the customTheme to your own colors
 # Use this generator in order to make your own custom color palettes https://mantine.dev/colors-generator/?color=7b36b5
 # Default mantine colors can be found here https://mantine.dev/theming/colors/#default-colors
-setr clean_lib:primaryColor clean # Set to custom to use customTheme setr clean_lib:primaryShade 9 # 0-9
+setr dirk_lib:primaryColor dirk # Set to custom to use customTheme setr dirk_lib:primaryShade 9 # 0-9
-setr clean_lib:customTheme [
+setr dirk_lib:customTheme [
   "#e5f8ff",
   "#d0ecff",
   "#a0d7fc",